mmmorris1975/aws-runas/docs/saml.md

 This page provides a more in-depth look at the config file used by aws-runas with SAML single sign-on integration.
 One benefit of the SAML capability is that there is no requirement to store a set of static AWS credentials on the system, with the drawback of needing to be an engaged participant in the SAML authentication process (supplying username, password and any necessary multi-factor actions).
+This page, in particular, is meant as a generic configuration reference for using aws-runas with SAML authentication.
+For information about the configuration for a specific SAML provider (Okta, Keycloak, etc) see the [SAML Client Configuration Page]({{ "saml-client-config.html" | relative_url }})

 ### Configuration File